 As a lovely breath of fresh air, there aren’t many hidden costs behind Square Payroll.
 In fact, there is only one thing that could be considered a hidden cost: time-tracking functionality, which you’ll need if you employ hourly employees.

-Time-tracking requires integration with the Square POS and Square Team apps.
+Like Quickbooks, Square also offers POS software, and time-tracking requires integration with Square POS as well as the Square Team app.
 The Team app is free from the get-go, but the POS App is a bit trickier.

-Square POS is free to set up but charges transaction fees, and requires a mobile device to use.
+Square POS is free to set up but charges transaction fees for use, and requires a mobile device.
 Technically you will have to buy some hardware to use it, but Square offers the first mobile card reader for free, then subsequent hardware can vary in price depending on where you buy it.
 Costs can range from $49 for a basic contactless Square reader, up to $799 for a fully functional Square register.
-You can find out more in our 2021 Square POS Pricing Guide.
+You can find out more in our 2023 Square POS Pricing Guide.

 On the whole, you won’t find yourself being nickeled and dimed by Square – pay the standard pricing fees discussed above, and you’ll be good to go.